Short Term Taxable Bonds are bonds of short duration.

 best?

-of the options listed here.
-The funds are listed in rough overall
+The funds are listed in rough order of our overall preference.

 It is generally most prudent to use taxable bonds in retirement accounts.
 So we